 Similarly, I was enjoying the spoils of a social pariah.

 But come on people, say it with me: Middle school is hard.
 It’s hard on the parents; have you spoken to a 13-year-old?
 They are mean!
 It’s hard on the teachers; have you spoken to a middle school teacher?
 They are tired!
 It’s hard on the kids; have you been a 13 year old?
 It’s just slightly less appealing than say, smashing your finger in a door jam.
 (Ok, I just did this fifteen minutes ago, so it’s fresh in my mind, but it seems like a fair comparison.)
-Thirteen-year-olds are awkwardly shaped, swollen, and generally less useful than their older versions.
+Thirteen-year-olds are awkwardly shaped, swollen, and generally less useful than their older human versions.

 Who knew people could be so mean, clicky, spiteful, petty, racist, homophobic, xenophobic, and narcissistic?
 Yep, eighth grade English was a hoot.
-My year began with being seated in-between Ryan Roger, a sturdy boy with two first names who regularly taunted me with the phrase, “Hey smart girl, you did your homework?”
+My year began with being seated in-between Ryan Roger, a sturdy boy with two first names who regularly taunted me with the phrase, “Hey smart girl, did you do your homework?”
 The tone of his voice implied I had just eaten my boogers instead of merely completing the assignment.

 Behind him were the cheer squad twins, Ali and Amy who wore white fringed booties, white denim jackets and blue eyeshadow which would have made Barbie proud.
 These two blonde cutouts never acknowledged my existence but did manage to gossip about my mismatched socks.
 Apparently, at my school, something this scandalous was the equivalent of shitting yourself in public.